Packers–Seahawks rivalry: Game results

-As of the 2024 NFL season, the Seahawks and Packers have played each other 25 times, with the Packers leading the all-time series 16–9.
-The Packers lead the all-time series 13–3 when they are the home team, while the Seahawks lead the all-time series 6–3 when they are the home team.
-The Seahawks and Packers have played each other four times in the postseason; the Packers lead the postseason series 3–1, with the home team winning every postseason game.
+As of the 2025 NFL season, the Seahawks and Packers have played each other 25 times, with the Packers leading the series 16–9.
+As the home team, the Packers are 13–3, and the Seahawks are 6–3.
+The Seahawks and Packers have played each other four times in the postseason; the Packers lead 3–1, with the home team winning every postseason game.